cloudmesh-community/sp20-516-246/pi_spark/pi_spark_notebook.md

 sh ./bin/spark-env.sh.setup.sh
 ```
 To ensure workers are setup the same as the master, the master's setup is
- zipped and copied to each worker.
+ zipped in order to copy to each worker.

 ```bash
 sh ./bin/spark-save-master.sh
 ```

-In setting up a worker (for example, pi@yellow-002), the master's zipped
- directories of the necessary files are copied to the worker and then a
+The zipped directory files are copied to the worker
-  command from the master executes a shell file that sets up the worker.

-Shell file as the scp commands to copy the necessary files to worker
 ```bash
 sh ./bin/spark-scp-files-to-worker.sh
 ```
+A shell file executed from the master finishes
-Using an ssh command on the master, executes a shell program (spark-setup
+ the worker set up.
+An ssh command on the master, executes a
+  shell program (spark-setup
 -worker.sh) on the
  worker (yellow-002)
  remotely.